League Constitution – Season 2018

 20a.
 Home teams may be deducted 1 point if they fail to contact the umpire to confirm venue before the day of the game.

 20c.
-Any complaint regarding the behaviour of an umpire or his handling of the match must be made in writing with seven clear days of the completion of the match and must be accompanied by a fee of £10.00 which shall be forfeited if the complaint is dismissed, or the executive committee consider the complaint vexatious, frivolous or otherwise unreasonable.
-Decisions of the umpire in connection with dismissal of any batsman will not be considered.
+Complaints regarding the conduct of an umpire must be made in writing within 7 clear days of the completion of the match and must be accompanied by a fee of £10.00 which shall be forfeited if the complaint is unfounded.

 20d.
-All new member clubs must nominate at least 2 umpires who will be required to officiate in at least 12 games in the current season, failure to do so will warrant a fine of £10.00 per game per umpire which will be charged to the nominating member club.
+All new clubs must nominate at least 2 umpires, who will be required to officiate in at least 12 games in the current season.
+Failure to do so shall result in a fine of £10.00 per game, per umpire.

 21. Insurance.
 All clubs are requested to ensure that their matches are covered by an insurance policy.
 The Quaid e Azam league is not responsible for any clubs or their members.